FormaServe/python-webservice/README.md

 ### Activate the Virtual Environment

-To activate the virtual environment, use the appropriate command based on your operating system:\
+To activate the virtual environment.

 #### On IBM i